Cow and Chicken: Other media

+The Red Guy briefly appears in the Jellystone! episode "Vote Raspberry", where he is shown to reside in Hell once again.
+For this appearance, he is voiced by Dana Snyder.

 Home media

 Cow and Chicken: Season 1, a two-disc set featuring the complete first season which contains 13 complete episodes, was released by Madman Entertainment in Australia (Region 4 PAL) on September 12, 2007.
 Season 2 came out on February 10, 2010, by the same company in Australia.
 The entire series got partially released on DVD in Thailand as 4 season sets, containing Thai and English audio, with the segment "Buffalo Gals" banned from these releases.

 The video game Cartoon Network Racing contains the episodes "Black Sheep of the Family" and "Child Star" (PS2 version only) as unlockable extras.

 All 4 seasons were released on iTunes and Amazon as of August 16, 2018.